 Specialist insurer, NTI, needed to launch a new brand into the Marine Insurance market – the world’s oldest insurance category. next Thursday developed over 100 names to go into research, and Marine Protect came out on top.
 From there, we developed the identity.
 An icon was needed that reflected strength, trust and protection.
 By combining key elements, we ended up with a mark that represented an M, a wave, cargo, and the unique shape of a shipping containers’ wall.
 The colour picked itself.
 From there, we created logos to reflect the sub-brands to ensure the DNA of Marine Protect came through.

 No.1 in category within 3 months of launch.

-We started by collecting 40 shipwrecked coins from the Sao Jose W, a Portuguese carrack from the 1600s.
-Those genuine coins were then nailed onto the cover, which was made from oak barrels.
-The intention was to create a cover and back that resembled a 400-year-old ship’s hull, with the curvature of the wood.
-The binding was created using a salvaged mooring rope with ends dipped in tar, producing a wonderful creaking sound each time it was opened.
+Each book had a coin nailed onto the cover, which was made from oak barrels.
+We made the cover and back resemble a 400-year-old ship’s hull, with the curvature of the wood.
+The binding was created using a salvaged mooring rope with ends dipped in tar.
+This produced a wonderful creaking sound each time it was opened.

 Each book was then aged, including corroding nails, even the gaps between each pale was waterproofed with ‘tar’.